tubsn/gpt-buddy/README.md

 ## Requirements
 External OpenAI account (https://platform.openai.com)
-simple Webserver with PHP8 and MySQL Database
+Webserver with PHP8 and MySQL Database preferablly Composer

 ## Installation
 1. Important: Before you start you have to rename 3 Files: